russfrisch/modernizr-rails/README.md

 3. Rename it from `modernizr.custom.12345.js` to just `modernizr.js`.
 4. Move it to your asset pipeline folder, ideally `vendor/assets/javascripts`.
 5. Enjoy your custom build! :)

+## Update

+To update the Modernizr scripts, just use this `Rake` command

+	rake update-modernizr

 ## Contributing